 - National Center for Complementary and Alternative Medicine (NCCAM): A division of the U.S. Department of Health & Human Services dedicated to research

-Natural Standard has reviewed all of the currently available medical literature to prepare the professional monograph from which this version was created.
+Natural Standard reviewed more than 275 articles to prepare the professional monograph from which this version was created.

-Some of the more recent studies are listed below:
+Some of the more recent English-language studies are listed below:

 - Darben T, Cominos B, Lee CT.
 Topical eucalyptus oil poisoning.
 Australas J Dermatol 1998;39(4):265-267.